Flex those muscles readers, it’s time to check out the best beat em up games of the year!

 Yeah, I guess it’s an Alien Hominid-style version of Golden Axe, which isn’t something to be sniffed at!

-Final Fight CD is perhaps one of the only games that could tempt a person to buy the Sega CD add-on in 2022.
+Final Fight CD is perhaps one of the only games that could tempt a person to buy the Sega CD add-on today.
 It makes what would otherwise be a pointless console a must-have peripheral.

 No wonder it’s one of our best Sega CD games!